-Co-payments for these drugs will fluctuate depending on the amount of drug manufacturer assistance that is available.
+Coinsurance for these drugs is set at 30%.
 However, if you sign up for the SaveonSP Program, your out-of-pocket cost will be set by the Plan at \$0 and you will not be required to pay anything for the drug.

-If you do not sign up for the SaveonSP Program, then you will not have your out-of-pocket cost set by the Plan at \$0, you will have to pay a high co-payment for the drug (which is eligible for assistance from the drug manufacturer), and any amount you pay will not apply to your Plan deductible or your Plan prescription drug out-of-pocket maximum (because drugs eligible for the SaveonSP Program are not considered ACA essential health benefits).
+If you do not sign up for the SaveonSP Program, then you will not have your out-of-pocket cost set by the Plan at \$0, you will have to pay a high coinsurance for the drug (which is eligible for assistance from the drug manufacturer), and any amount you pay will not apply to your Plan deductible or your Plan prescription drug out-of-pocket maximum (because drugs eligible for the SaveonSP Program are not considered ACA essential health benefits).

-DENTAL BENEFITS - ACCESS PLAN
+DENTAL BENEFITS - ACCESS OPTION

-Donofito In-Network Out-of-Network Benefits MEMBER RES SPONSIBILITY PLAN YEAR DEDUCTIBLE • Individual/Family • Deductibles accumulate separately for in-network and out-of-network services. \$250 / \$750 \$500 / \$1,500 CO-INSURANCE (AFTER DEDUCTIBLE) 20% 50% ANNUAL MAXIMUM PAYABLE BENEFIT PER PLAN YEAR • Individual/Family \$2,500 / \$7,500 DENTAL CARE PREVENTIVE CARE Does not apply to Plan Year deductible Does apply to Plan Year annual maximum payable benefit, except for pediatric (under age 19) preventive dental care 0% 0% DENTAL CARE RESTORATIVE CARE • Applies to correlating Plan Year deductible 20% 50% ORTHODONTIC CARE • \$2,300 maximum lifetime payable • Eligible up to age 26 (through age 25) 50)%
+Benefits In-Network Out-of-Network PLAN YEAR DEDUCTIBLE Individual/Family Deductibles accumulate separately for in-network and out-of-network services. \$250 / \$750 \$500 / \$1,500 COINSURANCE (AFTER DEDUCTIBLE) 20% 50% ANNUAL MAXIMUM PAYABLE BENEFIT PER PLAN YEAR • Individual/Family \$2,500 / \$7,500 PREVENTIVE CARE PREVENTIVE CARE Does not apply to plan year deductible Does apply to plan year annual maximum payable benefit, except for pediatric (under age 19) preventive dental care 0% 0% DENTAL CARE RESTORATIVE CARE • Applies to correlating plan year deductible 20% 50% ORTHODONTIC CARE • \$2,300 maximum lifetime payable • Eligible up to age 26 (through age 25) 50%

-^{} For employees (and their dependents) stationed in the included U.S. territories, "in-network" includes all dental professional providers rendering services within the scope of their license within the included territories.
+^{}For employees (and their dependents) stationed in the included U.S. territories, "in-network" includes all dental professional providers rendering services within the scope of their license within the included territories.

-VISION BENEFITS - ACCESS PLAN
+VISION BENEFITS - ACCESS OPTION

+Benefits NO NETWORK REQUIRED

+Dellellis MEMBER RESPONSIBILITY

-Benefits NO NETWORK REQUIRED MEMBER RESPONSIBILITY VISION CARE No deductible Plan Year annual maximum payable benefit \$225 per member Annual maximum payable does not apply to pediatric (under age 19) annual eye examination and one pair of standard, clear-lens, prescription glasses per Plan Year 20%
+VISION CARE No deductible Plan year annual maximum payable benefit \$225 per member Annual maximum payable does not apply to pediatric annual eye examination and one pair of standard, clear-lens, prescription glasses per plan year for those under age 19 20%

-PRESCRIPTION BENEFITS - ACCESS PLAN
+PRESCRIPTION BENEFITS - ACCESS OPTION

-Prescription Drug Out-of-Pocket Maximums Individual/Family \$1,550 / \$3,100 Prescription co-payment responsibility RETAIL - 30 DAY SUPPLY MAIL ORDER - 90 DAY SUPPLY (via Walgreen's Smart90, Express Scripts Home Delivery, or Accredo Specialty Pharmacy) Generic - Tier 1 \$10 Brand (Preferred) - Tier 2 \$50 Non-Formulary - Tier 3 \$100 Generic - Tier 1 \$20 Brand (Preferred) - Tier 2 \$100 Non-Formulary - Tier 3 \$200
+Prescription Drug Out-of-Pocket Maximums Individual/Family \$1,550 / \$3,100 Prescription copayment responsibility 30 DAY SUPPLY - short term drugs 90 DAY SUPPLY - long term maintenance drugs (via Walgreen's Smart90, Express Scripts Home Delivery, or Accredo Specialty Pharmacy) Tier 1 - Chronic Preventive Generics Tier 1 - Other Generics \$2 \$10 \$55 Tier 1 - Chronic Preventive Generics Tier 1 - Other Generics \$4 \$20